 We often think of a child’s growth as height and weight, but a child under age six should also reach milestones in how they play, learn, speak, act, and move.
 For some young children, healthy development may not be a clear path.
 Developmental delays or disabilities can take many forms, including medical conditions such as Down Syndrome and hearing or vision impairments; delays in language or speech; trouble interacting with others; cognitive issues that affect learning, problem-solving, or reasoning; and delays in motor development that can impact walking, eating, and writing.

-In addition, children in low-income households are at greater risk of health concerns and developmental delays.
-This is, in part, because low-income children may face more risks, such as poor housing conditions, contributing to problems such as lead poisoning or asthma, nutritional deficiencies, or parental depression that affects parent-child attachment and impacts a baby’s brain development.
+In addition, children in households with low incomes are at greater risk of health concerns and developmental delays.
+This is, in part, because children in homes with low incomes may face more risks, such as poor housing conditions, contributing to problems such as lead poisoning or asthma, nutritional deficiencies, or parental depression that affects parent-child attachment and impacts a baby’s brain development.

 Developmental delays can range in severity and scope, but it is clear that early identification and intervention are key to optimizing a child’s health and educational success.
 Developmental screenings during regular checkups help families and health professionals recognize milestones and identify possible social, behavioral, and developmental delays that can be addressed with early interventions.
 When children have delays or disabilities, providing Early Childhood Intervention (ECI) services or other support while they are still infants or toddlers is more effective than waiting until they are older.

-The screening process also creates an opportunity for health professionals to help families understand age-appropriate expectations and learn ways they can guide their children to school readiness and effectively address challenges that may arise.
+The screening process also creates an opportunity for health professionals to help families understand age-appropriate expectations and learn how to guide their children to school readiness and effectively address challenges that may arise.

-Early identification of disabilities or developmental delays — partnered with a strong system of support to infants toddlers, and caregivers– can prevent early challenges from having lasting effects and give children a greater opportunity to meet developmental and learning goals.
+Early identification of disabilities or developmental delays – combined with a strong system of support for infants, toddlers, and caregivers – can prevent early challenges from having lasting effects and give children a greater opportunity to meet developmental goals.
 Texas Early Childhood Intervention (ECI) is an effective federal-state program that contracts with community organizations to provide life-changing therapies and services to children under age three with autism, speech delays, Down syndrome, and other disabilities and developmental delays.
 The state is required by federal law to provide these services to all eligible children under age three.

 Working with caregivers, ECI helps children learn to walk, communicate with their families, and meet other developmental goals.
 ECI services prevent further delays, reduce the need for costly special education services, and help children develop independent living skills in the long term.
 In fact, a national study that tracked children from states’ early intervention programs as they entered elementary school found that only 58 percent were receiving special education services when they entered school.
 Thirty-two percent of children were considered to no longer have a disability or developmental delay, while ten percent had a disability or delay but did not receive special education services.

-Unfortunately, Texas is much worse than the national average in children’s access to ECI.
-According to years of research, the prevalence of children under age three with disabilities and delays whose development could improve with ECI services is between 13 and 20 percent.
-However, only 2.5 percent of Texas children under age three are enrolled in ECI services, trailing behind the national average of 3.9 percent.
-Additionally, only 1.7 percent of Black children under age three in Texas are enrolled in ECI services, underscoring that Black children are likely under-enrolled and less likely to receive ECI services in the state.
+Research indicates that the prevalence of children under age three with disabilities and delays whose development could improve with ECI services is between 13 and 20 percent.
+However, the rate of children under three who are enrolled in ECI is much lower.
+In fact, Texas is worse than the national average in children’s enrollment in ECI.
+Only 2.7 percent of Texas children under age three are enrolled in ECI services, trailing behind the national average of 3.7 percent.
+Additionally, only 1.8 percent of Black children under age three in Texas are enrolled in ECI services, underscoring that Black children are likely under-enrolled and less likely to receive ECI services in the state.
+Further research is needed to understand the cause of these disparities and potential solutions.